DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: Cone Constrained DC Optimization

 \subsection{Optimality Conditions}

 Let us extend well-known local optimality conditions for constrained DC optimization problems to the case of the problem $(\mathcal{P})$.
-To the best of the author's knowledge, standard subdifferential calculus cannot be extended to the case of convex matrix-valued functions and many other $K$-convex vector-valued functions, which makes it very difficult to deal with subdifferentials of such functions.
-Therefore, below we suppose that the function $H$ (the $K$-concave part of $F$) is continuously differentiable, but do not impose any smoothness assumptions on the objective function $f_0$.
+To the best of the author's knowledge, standard subdifferential calculus cannot be extended to the case of convex matrix-valued mappings and many other $K$-convex vector-valued maps, which makes it very difficult to deal with subdifferentials of such functions.
+Therefore, below we suppose that the mapping $H$ (the $K$-concave part of $F$) is continuously differentiable, but do not impose any smoothness assumptions on the objective function $f_0$.

-\begin{theorem} Let $x_*$ be a locally optimal solution of the problem $(\mathcal{P})$ and the function $H$ be Fr\'{e}chet differentiable at $x_*$.
-Then for any $v \in \partial h_0(x_*)$ the point $x_*$ is a globally optimal solutions of the following convex programming problem:
+\begin{theorem} Let $x_*$ be a locally optimal solution of the problem $(\mathcal{P})$ and the mapping $H$ be Fr\'{e}chet differentiable at $x_*$.
+Then for any $v \in \partial h_0(x_*)$ the point $x_*$ is a globally optimal solution of the following convex programming problem:

 where $D H(x_*)$ is the Fr\'{e}chet derivative of $H$ at $x_*$. \end{theorem}

 \begin{proof} Denote by $\omega_v(x) = g_0(x) - h_0(x_*) - \langle v, x - x_* \rangle$, $x \in \mathbb{R}^d$, the objective function of problem \eqref{prob:AuxiliaryConvexProb}.
 This function is convex.
 Moreover, taking into account the fact that by the definition of subgradient $h_0(x) \ge h_0(x_*) + \langle v, x - x_* \rangle$, one obtains that $\omega_v(x) \ge f_0(x)$ for all $x \in \mathbb{R}^d$ and $\omega_v(x_*) = f_0(x_*)$.